Labrador Retrievers are notorious for eating things that have no business making it down the gullet.

 According to PetFirst insurance, Labrador Retrievers are the top breed likely to get in health trouble by swallowing inedible things.
 Is that because they are such a popular breed that it influences the statistics?
 Maybe but it seems there is more to it than sheer numbers.

 Source: Five Dog Breeds Most Likely to Have Foreign Body Ingestion.
-(This article is a bit old but I doubt much has changed.)
+(This article is a bit old, but I doubt much has changed.)

-Levi did have a history of eating socks–this time he decided to expand his repertoire.
+Levi did have a history of eating socks–this time, he decided to expand his repertoire.

-Either way, Levi is a Labrador Retriever and he ended up in a veterinary hospital because he ate 200 gauze squares.
+Either way, Levi is a Labrador Retriever, and he ended up in a veterinary hospital because he ate 200 gauze squares.

-Getting them come out as soon as possible the same way they came in was the best strategy.
+Getting them to come out as soon as possible the same way they came in was the best strategy.

 Levi was at the vet’s to try and get him safely vomit them all up.